beyo-ra/interop-sandbox/documentation-api.md

 Overview
 --------

-The PIF consist of two set of APIs: the PIA and PIE.
+The PIF consist of two set of APIs: the PIA and PEA.

 The PIA defines a method to integrate an external system with a CC.
 Discussed in Section 1.